Annuity.org content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 - This document appoints a trusted person to oversee the legal and fiscal affairs of another if he or she becomes incapacitated.
 It specifies exactly how much power an agent has.
 Power of attorney ends when the person granting power dies.

 A will is a legally binding document that specifies who receives your assets after you die.
 This document, also known as a last will and testament, ensures your wishes are carried out.

-Without a will, the state determines how your belongings are divided and who receives them, including choosing guardians for your children.
+Without a will, the state determines where your belongings go and who receives them, including choosing guardians for your children.

 Assets are usually distributed to family members, but the exact allocation may not be what you want if the state handles it.

 Wills can be complex or simple.
-With few exceptions, every will is subject to probate, or a court review process meant to prove the validity of a will.
+With few exceptions, every will is subject to probate, or a court review meant to prove a will is authentic.
 Probate can take months or even years.

 - An executor, or an appointed person who oversees your estate as it travels through probate

 - Any nonfamily members, such as godchildren, pets, friends and your church, to whom you wish to leave assets

 - Nonprofit charities to which you want to donate part of your estate

 When drafting your will, don’t forget about items or beneficiaries you’ve already accounted for.
 For example, you may have transferred cash into a charitable gift annuity as part of your planned giving.
 If you’ve been receiving income from this annuity, the payments will cease upon your death, and the charity will collect the remaining funds.